ielts-ops/.github/profile/README.md

 To install Git using Anaconda, follow these steps:

 1. Open the Anaconda Command Line or Anaconda Navigator.
+2. Make sure that your Conda is up to date by running the command `conda update -n base conda`
-2. Install Git: ` conda install anaconda::git`
+3. Install Git: ` conda install anaconda::git`

 This will install Git globally on your system.